draveness/DKNightVersion/README.md

 ### DKColorTable

-`DKColorTable` is a new feature in DKNightVersion which providing us an elegant way to manage color setting in a project.
+`DKColorTable` is a new feature in DKNightVersion which providing us with an elegant way to manage colour setting in a project.
 Use as follows:

 There is a file called `DKColorTable.txt`